 Before I get to some findings though, a brief aside.
 I really love how academic knowledge becomes legitimate in the eyes of other scholars.
 My undergraduate thesis was on the intellectual development of computer science, and one of the main results that came from that research is that the first CS professors in the 1960s were under constant attack from other disciplines in the natural sciences.
 This led them to (eventually) focus on the algorithm as the key area of research in the field, in order to prove the discipline's legitimacy inside the university.

 These wars were so bad, that Stanford's CS department, for instance, didn't create an undergraduate major in the field for almost two decades, lest the department be considered less worthy by other academics.
-The substitute major during that period was actually Mathematical and Computational Sciences -- my major in college.
+The substitute major during that period was actually Mathematical and Computational Sciences -- my major

 The NYT recently ran a great long-form story on the plight of nail salon workers (Part 1 and Part 2] The main gist of the story is that nail salons, facing incredible competition in recent years, have decreased pay for workers far below any semblance of a minimum wage.
 Oftentimes, workers don't get paid at all for their first few months of service until they have "proven" themselves to their owners.